denebeim/python/notes.md

 python src/manage.py test lists accounts python src/manage.py test functional_tests
 ```
-* I also needed to add selenium to the requirements.txt file
+* I also needed to add selenium to the requirements.txt file.
+Or continue reading the book since the other two problems were covered in it.
+That's a me thing though, when a test fails I'll obsess over debugging it.